Piero Terracina: Soviet Union

 Weighing only 38 kilos, he was taken by the Russians to a military hospital.
 He was later taken to the hospital in Lviv.
 Here he was treated and became aware of the horror suffered, of the inhuman violence of the Nazis.
 After some time he was sent to a sanatorium in the Black Sea.
 Here he returns to live.
 He thanks those who have cured and saved him and after a year he returns to Italy.

 Testimony

-Since 1980, he performed actions of testimony of the Shoah, conducting meetings in schools, associations, universities, conferences, training seminars, military institutions, radio and television programs and prisons in Italy.
+Since 1980, he performed actions of testimony of the Holocaust, conducting meetings in schools, associations, universities, conferences, training seminars, military institutions, radio and television programs and prisons in Italy.
 In 1997 he was among the witnesses of the documentary film Memoria presented at the Berlin Film Festival.
-He also participated in travels for memory of the Shoah with schools.
+He also participated in travels for memory of the Holocaust with schools.

 Death

 He died on 8 December, 2019 in Rome.
 Three days earlier, the municipality of Campobasso had granted him honorary citizenship.
 He is buried in the Verano cemetery, next to Shlomo Venezia, who also survived Auschwitz.